AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ### Feature Engineering with Weighted Sum for Data Classification

-JTabViz allows for the creation of **Linear Combination Features** from existing attributes, enhancing class separability, reducing dimensionality, and improving model representation.
+JTabViz allows for the creation of **Weighted Sum Features** from existing attributes, enhancing class separability, reducing dimensionality, and improving model representation.
 A new feature created by combining multiple existing features using a set of coefficients.

 New Feature} = c_1(x_1) + c_2(x_2) + ... + c_n(x_n)